Jean Marie.

 I raised my eyebrows, unsure what he meant.

-“I was born in Scotland,” he explained, seeing the confusion on my face, “but I haven’t lived there for over fifty years.”
+“I was born in Scotland,” he explained, catching the confusion on my face, “but I haven’t lived there for over fifty years.”

-I nodded, smiled, and once attempted to lodge the air pod into my ear, hoping the gesture would speak for itself.
+I nodded, this time not looking at him at all, then made another attempt to lodge the AirPods into my ears, hoping the gesture would speak for itself.

 “I was in France visiting my children,” he continued, “and now I’m heading back to London.”